Anirudh-Shrikanth/logging_lab5/README.md

 - Log files are created in the same directory as the script
 - The `logger.exception()` method automatically includes the full traceback
 - All ML operations are wrapped in try-except blocks for robust error handling

-## Author

-Created as part of MLOps Lab 5 - Logging demonstration for machine learning applications.